SergtoUn/Project/README.md

 ## Introduction

 <p>Chess still remains one of the most popular board games for the last several hundred years.
 Making progress in chess - just like any other game - has always been the the topic of great iterest among both chess amateurs and pros.</p>
 <p>With time though different chess variants emerged, both for joy and for education.
 Chess960, Hoardes, Three Checks etc. become relatively popular and are often discussed as a way to progress in chess for those who want to do it faster than the classical way.</p>

 <p>The goal of this current project is threefold.
 First, it was planned to gain expertise with Amazon Redshift in managing big enough datasets.
 Second, I've planned to practice working with the full cycle of ETL starting from API calls and finishing with DWH data.
 Third, I wanted to understand the approaches to create the framework for the analysis of chess variants and how these variants affect the performance in classical chess.
+The general idea is to compare the results of the players from the Kaggle dataset for November 2019 with the results of the following years.
+So far, only the games of the players from the original Kaggle dataset were collected.
+All the games are combined in one single table for partitions and analysis.
 </p>
 <p>The source data resides in S3 and needs to be processed in a data warehouse in Amazon Redshift.
-The source datasets consist of CSV files received from Kaggle and several datasets as per the responses from Lichess API.</p>
+The source datasets consist of CSV file downloaded from Kaggle and several datasets as per the responses from Lichess API saved as CSV files as well.</p>

 ## Datasets

 For this project, the following datasets were used:

->https://www.kaggle.com/datasets/timhanewich/5-million-chess-game-results-november-2019 - the dataset from Kaggle that contains the results of 5 million games from November 2019;<br>
+>https://www.kaggle.com/datasets/timhanewich/5-million-chess-game-results-november-2019 - the dataset from Kaggle that contains the results of 5 million games from November 2019.
+Originally the dataset was manually copied to S3 from Kaggle to process it correctly;<br>
 >Datasets created by me after getting the data from lichess API:
->- the games of all the players from the abovementioned Kaggle dataset played from November 2019 until March 2023.
+>- publicly accessible data about the games of all the players from the abovementioned Kaggle dataset played from November 2019 until March 2023.
 The data is received from Lichess API;
 >- the publicly accessible data about all players from the Kaggle dataset.
 The data is received from Lichess API;
 >- a small dataset with the data about all Lichess bot players.
 The data is received from Lichess API.<br>
 >Testing subsets are available at **s3://chess-games-bucket/**.
 The project has been tested on the data from this bucket.